CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/OPS.2.4 remote maintenance.txt

 ### 1.3 Delimitation

 This module looks at remote maintenance from the point of view of IT operation and provides advice for users on how remote maintenance can be used.
 The holistic guarantee of information security in all life cycle phases is important.
 The security aspects of the communication connections used, authentication mechanisms and the protection of the remote maintenance access are important components of the module.
 In the context of the component "remote monitoring", not all relevant aspects of the related business processes are covered.
-Therefore, especially aspects of the blocks * OPS.1.1.3 Patch and Change Management *, * ORP.3 Sensitization and Training, CON.1 Crypto Concept * and CON.3 * Data Backup Concept * must be guaranteed separately.
+Therefore, especially aspects of the blocks * OPS.1.1.3 Patch and Change Management *, * ORP.3 Sensitization and Training, CON.1 Crypto Concept * and CON.3 * Data Backup Concept * have to be guaranteed separately.
 Likewise, the specifications of the component layers NET (networks and communication), DER (detection & reaction), the components of the layer * OPS.2 IT operation of third parties * and the components of the layer * OPS.3 IT operation for third parties * have been implemented which are directly related to remote administration.
 For cloud-based products, the building block * OPS.2.2 cloud usage * must be taken into account.
 Likewise, the Remote Procedure Calls of Windows 2010 are not part of this document.

 2 risk situation
 -----------------